esl/MongooseIM/doc/operation-and-maintenance/Cluster-management-considerations.md

-This applies to bare metal, virtualization, hypervisor, containers and other technologies.
+These apply to bare metal, virtualization, hypervisor, containers and other technologies.

 ## Single-node MongooseIM

 With a single-node MongooseIM, one can set up a vertically scalable system, that is a function of the server resources.
 MongooseIM can scale from hundreds to tens of thousands of concurrent users.

-Note that in a single-node MongooseIM, there is no load distribution, and no fallback or failover in case of failure.
+Note that in a single-node MongooseIM, there is no load distribution, and no fallback or failover in case of a failure.

 This architecture is suitable for low-scale deployments, such as testing and development environments on embedded devices, personal computers, or servers.